boltops-tools/lono/docs/_docs/tutorials/ec2/edit-native.md

 lono cfn create eip --template ec2 --param eip
 ```

-For the the `eip` stack, we need to specify both `--template` and `--param` options since it breaks away from lono conventions.
+For the `eip` stack, we need to specify both `--template` and `--param` options since it breaks away from lono conventions.
 Update the stack as much as you need to get things working:

 ```
 lono cfn update ec2